By Blake Ng — 23 Aug 2018

 The most common disclaimer used by those in the tourism industry is the third party disclaimer, which states the services that will be provided by the company and informs the customer that the company is not responsible for any loss, theft, damage or personal injury that occurs during a particular tour or activity.

-The negligence disclaimer can be more difficult to craft, and often must include other requirements before it can be considered legally valid.
+Agent negligence disclaimer can be more difficult to craft.
+It is often necessary to meet certain requirements before the disclaimer can be considered legally valid.
 It might be best to avoid this type of disclaimer when creating a liability release form.

 If you prefer to write your own liability release, contact a lawyer to complete the language for you.
 A legal professional can consult with you about the various activities you offer and your legal needs as a business.